hatfieldlibrary/exhibitsjs/readme.md

-# Museum Exhibit App
+# Museum Exhibit Builder App

-This project will be a single page JavaScript application, written using the new Foundation for apps.
-It will be optimized for a touch screen panel that will accompany museum installations.
-It will also be fine to use the exhibit as a permanent addition to the museum website, if that's desired.
-The website will be mobile friendly.
+This project is intended to make it easy for truly novice web developers to create museum exhibit kiosks that are single page JavaScript applications.

+The individual creating a new exhibit must be able to translate a content outline into a JSON template, modify image sizes and copy images into an image directory, and create basic html files that typically require only paragraph tags.
+The application uses this information to build an AngularJS single page application.
+The application is built using the Foundation for Apps web framework and supports web browsers and mobile devices as well as touchscreen kiosks.

+This version of the application provides only a single exhibit template.
+Alternate exhibit templates can be defined using AngularJS routes, custom directives, and styling.

-# Foundation for Apps Template
+## Foundation for Apps Requirements

-This is the default template project for Foundation for Apps.
-It's powered by Node, Gulp, Angular, and libsass.
-It provides you with a basic template to get started with Angular and Foundation for Apps.
-If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`
+This project uses Foundation for Apps.
+These requirements must be installed on your system.

-## Requirements
+### Requirements

 You'll need the following software installed to get started.